 The front and rear handle are located in such a way to allow maximum control of the saw whilst still being comfortable.
 The user should feel comfortable and be able to allow some degree of control in the event of a kickback.

 The rear hand guard is situated to protect the operators hand from being hit by a snapped or derailed chain.
 It doubles as a boot placer to allow the user to be able to start the chainsaw safely.

-The throttle trigger is located under the rear handle of the chainsaw.
+The throttle trigger is located under the rear handle.
 It can only be operated if the safety trigger is also pressed, this is an extra precaution which prevents the throttle being activated accidentally by a rogue branch or other obstruction.
 This also prevents the throttle from being engaged if the user is starting the engine with their foot in the rear handle.
-In all cases the chain brake should be applied regardless of any situation when starting the chainsaw.
+In all cases the chain brake should be applied regardless of any situation when you're starting it up.

-The exhaust acts as a re-director of the noxious fumes, hear and sparks which are the by-product of the use of the chainsaw.
-In many cases it is not permitted to use a chainsaw without the addition of a spark arrestor or spark screen.
+The exhaust acts as a re-director of the noxious fumes, heat and sparks which are the by-product of the use of the gas chainsaw.
+In many cases it is not permitted to use one without the addition of a spark arrestor or spark screen.
 This spark guard/screen prevents an exhaust spark from igniting any nearby sawdust and also decreases noise.